This blog may contain affiliate links. Read our disclosure policy for more info.

 3. Hit the backcountry slopes

-For those that want to get away from the crowds and explore the backcountry, Whistler in December is the perfect place for you.
+For those who want to get away from the crowds and explore the backcountry, Whistler is the perfect place for you.

-One of the most popular places is in the Duffy Lake Area just northeast of Pemberton, BC around 1 hour and 20 minutes from Whistler.
-There are four main backcountry ski areas called Cerise Creek, Joffre Lakes, Marriott basin/Rohr, and Cayoosh.
+One of the most popular places the backcountry ski is in the Duffy Lake Area, just northeast of Pemberton, BC, around 1 hour and 20 minutes from Whistler.
+There are four main backcountry ski areas Cerise Creek, Joffre Lakes, Marriott Basin/Rohr, and Cayoosh.
 You can read more about them here but be aware experience is required to use these backcountry ski areas safely!

-Prices start from $239 and that doesn’t include ski rentals either, however, if you want to get away from the crowd, this tour is best for you!
+Prices start from $649 CAD and that doesn’t include ski rentals either.
+However, if you want to get away from the crowd, this tour is best for you!

 4. Go snowshoeing

 One of the best places to go snowshoeing in Whistler is at Whistler Olympics Park.
 There are over 30 kilometers of marked trails, 15 of which are dog-friendly (yay for the pups!)
-You can choose to go self-guided or take a private tour depending on what experience you’re looking for.
-Rentals are also available for $16 (adults) and $10 (children).
+You can choose to go self-guided or take a private tour, depending on what experience you’re looking for.
+Rentals are also available for $18.75 (adults) and $10.50 (children).

-If you still don’t feel comfortable hitting the trails on your own or just want to learn more from an expert guide then join this Medicine Trail snowshoe tour starting at $113.
+If you still don’t feel comfortable hitting the trails on your own or just want to learn more from an expert guide, then join this Medicine Trail snowshoe tour.
 This guided hike lasts for 2.5 hours and will take you on a journey to the mysterious forest through Medicine Trail.
-See tall cedar trees, explore Trapper’s Cabin and even Totem Pole Lake.
+See tall cedar trees, explore Trapper’s Cabin, and even Totem Pole Lake.
+The tour costs $125 CAD but includes an expert guide, snowshoe rental, snacks, and transportation.

-Snowshoeing in Whistler is easily one of the best December activities simply because it’s cheap, suited to most visitors, and the views are spectacular!
+Snowshoeing in Whistler is easily one of the best winter activities simply because it’s cheap, suited to most visitors, and the views are spectacular!

 5. Cross-country skiing

-Rentals are available at Whistler Olympic Park for $32.50 CAD for adults, $18 for youths, and $10 for children and on top of that, you’ll need to pay the entrance fee to use the trails which is $16.50 (subject to changes) for the day.
+Rentals are available at Whistler Olympic Park for $32 CAD for adults, $17.75 for youths, and $10 for children.
+On top of that, you’ll need to pay the entrance fee to use the trails, which is $30 for adults (subject to changes) for the day.

 6. Go Snowmobiling